Boston Non-importation agreement: Historical context

 Cartoon shows Lord North, with the "Boston Port Bill" extending from a pocket, forcing tea down the throat of a partially draped Native female figure representing "America" whose arms are restrained by Lord Mansfield, while Lord Sandwich, a notorious womanizer, restrains her feet and peeks up her skirt.
 Britannia, standing behind "America", turns away and shields her face with her left hand.

 The American colonies' boycott movement drew its inspiration from a similar campaign in Ireland, first popularized by the Irish satirist Jonathan Swift in 1720.
 As with Ireland, a British colony that had faced economic exploitation from Britain, the Irish Declaratory Act 1719 played a substantial role in shaping the British policies in North America.
 Ireland served as the blueprint for Great Britain's colonies, especially North America.
 Consequently, American revolutionaries imitated the Irish's rebellious spirit, which would have been unthinkable among the Anglo-Americans of that time.

 Throughout the 1760s, the British Parliament passed numerous acts with severe implications on the colonial economy, negatively affecting industry, agriculture, and commerce.
-The first significant protest was against Parliament's Stamp Act 1765, which levied a tax on every piece of paper used in the Thirteen Colonies.
-The sole aim of this act was to raise funds to offset the British crown's substantial debt accrued during the French and Indian War.
-New Yorkers initially protested this taxation, imposing an embargo on British imports until the Stamp Act was repealed, with Boston and Philadelphia following suit.
+The first significant protest was against Parliament's Stamp Act 1765, which levied a varying tax on newspaper, commercial, and legal documents (as well as dice) used in the Thirteen Colonies.
+This took the form of stamped paper with various tax amounts embossed into the paper sent from Great Britain.
+There were no actual physical stamps affixed to the paper.
+The "stamps" were stamped paper.
+The aim of this act was to raise funds to offset the British crown's substantial debt accrued during the French and Indian War, and to provide funds for the stationing of troops in North America.
+Bostonians initially protested this taxation, imposing an embargo on British imports until the Stamp Act was repealed, with New York and Philadelphia following suit.
 The Stamp Act 1765 was repealed in March 1766 due to pressure from British exporters who were losing business.
 However, the British Parliament went on to pass several other unpopular acts: